 “We love Vicky!”
 And… “I love this weather!”

 The weather was rough for filming, but as a wedding videographer, I knew I had something special once I saw the raw video.
 I spiced it up with one of my favorite Velvet Underground songs, and did my editing magic.
 When the final one hour wedding video was edited and delivered, Vicky confided in an email to me: “I laughed and cried watching the wedding video.
 Love it!”

 This is the power of cinematic wedding videography.
 Indeed, stylistic still photographs can capture powerful images that last a lifetime, but the keyword is STILL…

-Most newly engaged lovers out there do not have much experience when it comes to finding the best professionals that offer cinematic wedding videography.
-It's good to remember that every wedding videographer in the industry has their own style in terms of shooting as well as editing.
+Most newly engaged lovers out there do not have much experience when it comes to finding the best wedding videographers that are affordable and easy to work with.
+It’s good to remember that every wedding videographer in the industry has their own style in terms of shooting as well as editing.
 Finding the perfect artist that fits with your tight budget can be a tough task to do.
 Aside from the cost, there are other factors that you must take into consideration such as, the style, creativity, equipment, experience and packages that are being offered in the world of wedding videography.